GiorgosXou/TUIFIManager/README.md

 # Outro
 ### Documentation and other things are coming ...
-[stackedit.io](https://stackedit.io/app) have been used for the editing of this MD file
+[stackedit.io](https://stackedit.io/app) has been used for the editing of this MD file